Chabane/bigdata-playground/k8s/README.md

 ### Reusing the Docker daemon
-To be able to work with the docker daemon on your mac/linux host use the docker-env command in your shell:
+To be able to work with the docker daemon on your mac/linux host use the docker-env command in your shell: more information can be foun here : https://kubernetes.io/docs/getting-started-guides/minikube/

 ```bash
 $ minikube docker-env